• Skip to primary navigation

 All of my guests commented on how bright and colorful our decorations were this year.
 It was a big change from the zombie party we hosted last year.

-We decorated the living room with a Day of the Dead Mariachi band and even had Mariachi music playing which added to the festive mood.
+We decorated the living room with a Day of the Dead Mariachi band and even played Mariachi music, adding to the festive mood.

 Traditional Papel Picado, intricately cut tissue paper featuring humorous images of skeletons and skulls, hung in various rooms in the house and really added a nice punch of color to my black and white living room.